andvsilva/CS50-Web-Python-Java/lecture7/README.md

 - **GitHub Actions**: This is the tab we’ll use when working on continuous integration, as it provides logs of the actions that have taken place after each push.

+Here, let’s imagine that we pushed our changes before we fixed the bug we had in the **is_valid_flight** function in ```models.py``` within our airport project.
+We can now navigate to the GitHub Actions tab, click on our most recent push, click on the action that failed, and view the log:

 ### Useful Resources